Progress report for LNE23-459

 "Through this project, at least 35 Northeast specialty crop farmers will be trained in kiwiberry production best practices; will establish pilot vineyards of advanced kiwiberry selections on their farms; and will provide simple preference feedback to the UNH breeding program to inform downstream variety commercialization efforts."

 The response to the project's call for interest was far greater than originally anticipated, allowing the PMT to recruit not 35 but 42 farmers to the project.
-All 42 farmers have selected a site for their pilot vineyard on their farms and are in the process of establishing the envisioned vineyard.
-Specifically, all 42 farmers have planted the vines supplied to them.
-At least 8 farmers have completed the extensive infrastructure investments required.
-All 42 farmers participated in the Year 1 pre-season training webinar, and all are active members of the project's online website and community forum.
+All 42 farmers selected a site for the pilot vineyard on their farms and are planted the vines that were allocated to them (Year 1).
+All farmers provided detailed information on vine survival over the first winter and were supplied with needed replacement vines, which all farmers planted in Year 2.
+Over the course of Year 2, various factors beyond the project led to 8 farmers leaving the project.
+Unfortunately, both historically underserved farmers exited the project in Year 2, due to loss of land ownership/tenure.
+The remaining 34 farmers completed the extensive infrastructure investments required for their vineyards.
+All 42 farmers participated in the Year 1 pre-season training webinar and joined the project's online website and community forum.
+The 34 remaining farmers continue to participate through that platform.

 "Returns on project investment include enhanced practical understanding of kiwiberry production among participating farmers, at least 20 farmers reporting a belief that kiwiberry production will be a valuable enterprise for their farm operation, and the first formalization of a farmer network in the region for this emerging crop."

 An in-depth assessment of current farmer knowledge vis-a-vis kiwiberry production was conducted, providing a baseline for comparison at the end of this project.
-At this point, all 42 farmers see kiwiberry as a potential viable new enterprise on their farms, which is the main reason why they are participating in the project.
+At that point, all 42 farmers viewed kiwiberry as a potential viable new enterprise on their farms, which is the main reason why they chose to participate in the project.
 Over the course of this project, in which they are guided through vineyard establishment management and have a chance to assess the "fit" of kiwiberry to their site and operations, we believe at least 20 will invest further in this new crop.
-In terms of building the first farmer network in the region for this emerging crop, this is well underway through the convening of this group of 42 growers in this project, their P2P interactions facilitated by the project's online forum.
+In terms of building the first farmer network in the region for this emerging crop, this is well underway through the convening of this group of interested growers in this project, their P2P interactions facilitated by the project's online forum.